cyber-meow/anime_screenshot_pipeline/README.md

 ## Using Fan Arts and Regularization Data

 Beyond anime screenshot, you may also want to add fan art and arbitrary regularization images into your dataset.
 Thanks to the hierarchical structure, we don't need to worry too much about the data imbalance.
-An example folder structure wold be following.
+An example folder structure would be following.

 ```
 ├── ./anime_series_1